-One of the unique features of all insects is that they all have a set of compound eyes: which act like pixels and build up a mosaic of the visual.
+One of the unique features of all insects is that they all have a set of compound eyes.
+They act like pixels and build up a mosaic of the visual.
 This even provides a 360-degree view, making it easier for insects to catch their prey in mid-air.
 Their lifespan is usually a few days or weeks, but some queens (ants, bees, wasps) can live for many decades.

 How many times have you just looked down and seen an ant or a trail of ants passing by you?
 These creatures have even surpassed humans when it comes to populating this planet!
 No wonder it is very common to have ant infestations in almost every household.
 Apart from this, these tiny creatures are very hard working and strong, carrying up to three times of their own weight.
 Take a look at facts about insects.

 Did you know that a termite queen has one of the greatest reproduction abilities in the world!
 On any given day (and I mean a single day!) she can produce 6,000-7,000 eggs.
 At this rate, if she would never stop, maybe termites could surpass ants also.

 Out of all insects on this planet, bees are very useful to humans.
 Keeping aside the fact that they might sting you as a measure of self-defense when threatened, they are one of the major contributors to making this planet have flowers by pollinating them.
 Apart from that, how can we forget the tasty honey as well as the numerous health benefits that we get along with that sweet nectar, all given to us by these creatures!

 You are more likely to be bitten by a mosquito on a full moon night as proven by scientists and this bite can be up to 500% more painful.
 The reason is not known yet, but studies have concluded the same.